andrewjamesbibby/project-demo/readme.md

 ## Project Demo

-This is a dmeo of a basic CRM in Laravel.
+This is a demo of a basic CRM in Laravel.
 It is themed with Core UI.

 ### Installation